 You, the allotment gardener, are a tenant of the Council and agree by signing The Agreement to pay the yearly rent in advance at the rate set by the Council.
 Your rent is due on October 1st for the following year.
-Payment can be made in the clubhouse during October (see the planner for details).
-Alternatively, you can pay on line (contact the Treasurer for more information).
-The rent schedule for the year 2018/19 is shown below.
+Payment can be made by Bank Transfer or in the clubhouse during October (see the planner for details).
+The rent schedule for the years 2023/24 and 2024/25 is shown below.

 |Mini (1/4 plot) Up to 84 m2 (100 sq yards)

 |Small (Half plot) 85 to 167 m2 (100 to 200 sq yards)

 334 m2 ( 201 to 400 sq yards)